About the Journal

 2i Journal publishes two six-monthly issues, in June and December, respectively.

-The direction of 2i Journal will assume responsibility for the production and final edition of each of the published numbers.
-The direction may invite external personalities to (co)edit a thematic issue of the publication as guest editors.
+The Editors responsible for each issue of the 2i Journal will be responsible for the production and final editing of each of the published issues.
+External personalities may be invited by the Editors responsible to (co)edit a thematic issue of the publication as Guest Editors.

 OPEN ACCESS POLICY